It’s OK. We don’t understand your job either.

-Do I need an architect?
+Do I even need you?

 What are typical architectural fees?